OUT NOW IN PAPERBACK

 What is the internet doing to us?
 What is college for?
 What are the myths and metaphors we live by?
 These are the questions that William Deresiewicz has been pursuing over the course of his award-winning career.
 The End of Solitude brings together more than forty of his finest essays, including four that are published here for the first time.

-Ranging widely across the culture, they take up subjects as diverse as Mad Men and Harold Bloom, significance of the hipster and the purpose of art.
+Ranging widely across the culture, they take up subjects as diverse as Mad Men and Harold Bloom, the significance of the hipster and the purpose of art.
 Drawing on the past, they ask how we got where we are.
 Scrutinizing the present, they seek to understand how we can live more mindfully and freely, and they pose two fundamental questions: What does it mean to be an individual, and how can we sustain our individuality in an age of networks and groups?

 “thematically wide-ranging and bottomlessly rewarding”